You'll save even more time with Byrdseed.TV's ever-growing libary!

 The only answer here is to put a nonsense word in.

-- After falling off the swing, Max was in such munkle that he couldn’t even speak to the nurse about his extreme pain.
+2. After falling off the swing, Max was in such munkle that he couldn’t even speak to the nurse about how much it hurt.

 Now kids can actually use the sentence to get a rough understanding of the word’s meaning.
 I would also want to note what part of speech each word is.
 Framsacked looks like a verb, since Patsy is doing it.
 And munkle must be a noun since it’s a state that Max was in.